lfricken/kendall_webapp_public/README.md

 # Financial Bond Map
-I wrote this for a friend who is a Municipal Bond Advisor for school districts.
+I wrote this for a friend who is a [Municipal Bond Advisor](https://en.wikipedia.org/wiki/Municipal_bond) (for school districts).
 It uses a spreadsheet to make a map of school districts that he could do business with now or in the future.
 This code was hacked together by me in the fastest possible time.

 ![Error loading image.
 See the example.png file.](https://github.com/lfricken/kendall_webapp_public/blob/main/example.PNG "Colors are useful!")